Shoofly Theatre are Designer Katie Sykes and Actor/Director Craig Edwards.

 Hello and welcome.

-Two Four Six Eight! is currently on tour and can be booked with dates available from now to October 2018.
+Two Four Six Eight! is currently on tour and can be booked with dates available from February 2019.

 “What a fantastic performance by Shoofly Theatre!
 It was a funny and engaging show based on areas of the EYFS and Year One Maths curriculum.
 Highly recommended.”
-Miss Phillips Reception Teacher Victoria Park Primary Bristol.
+Miss Phillips Reception Teacher Victoria Park Primary Bristol 2018.

 “My children have had such a super morning watching your show!
 It is the most enthusiastic they have been about any production at school.

 Please can I pass on our thanks from all the children and staff who watched.
 They were thrilled with your performance and it made maths so clear, so relevant to everyday life and enjoyable.
 We were most impressed.
 Thank you.”
-Mrs Sarah Barker Clifton High School.
+Mrs Sarah Barker Clifton High School 2018.

-1st March Hannah More Primary School Bristol BS2 0LT
+Feb.
+27th Hannah More Primary Bristol BS2 0LT

-19th April Victoria Park Primary Bristol BS3 4QS
+March 14th Victoria Park Primary School Bristol BS3 4QS

 Two Four Six Eight! a fun Numeracy show for 3-7 year olds.